Holbrookia

 Holbrookia is a genus of earless lizards, known commonly as the lesser earless lizards, in the family Phrynosomatidae.
 The genus contains six recognized species, which are found throughout the Southwestern and Central United States and northern Mexico.
 They are characterized by having no external ear openings, presumably to prevent soil from entering their bodies when they are digging.

 Etymology

 The generic name, Holbrookia, is in honor of American zoologist John Edwards Holbrook.

 Description

-Lesser earless lizards grow to about 2.0-2.5 in (50–65 mm) snout-to-vent length, plus a tail of 3–4 in (75–100 mm).
+Lesser earless lizards grow to about 2.0–2.5 in (50–65 mm) snout-to-vent length (SVL), plus a tail of 3–4 in (75–100 mm).
 They are typically grey or tan in color, with black blotching.
 The males usually have blue patches on either side of their bellies, whereas the females do not.
 Females often change to have bright orange patches when gravid.

 Behavior

 Holbrookia species are diurnal, basking lizards.
 They spend the vast majority of their time sunning on rocks, even in the heat of the day, until the surface temperature reaches around 104 °F (40 °C), when they will retreat to a rock crevice or burrow.